MicrosoftDocs/power-automate-docs/articles/common-data-model-intro.md

 - Sign up for [Power Automate](https://make.powerautomate.com) and [Power Apps](https://make.powerapps.com).

-    If you have trouble, verify whether [Power Automate](sign-up-sign-in.md) and [Power Apps](https://powerapps.microsoft.com/tutorials/signup-for-powerapps/) supports the type of account that you have and your organization hasn't blocked signup.
+    If you have trouble, verify whether [Power Automate](sign-up-sign-in.md) and [Power Apps](/power-apps/maker/signup-for-powerapps) support the type of account that you have and your organization hasn't blocked signup.

 - If you haven't used Dataverse before, create a [Dataverse environment with a database](/power-platform/admin/create-environment#create-an-environment-with-a-database) in the Power Platform admin center.